vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/07-model-binding.md

 [click]

-As a simple example, given a POST request to `users/1`, with a body that specifies a _different_ `Id`, [click] we'll use the value from the route parameter.
+As a simple example, given a POST request to `users/2`, with a body that specifies a _different_ `Id`, [click] we'll use the value from the route parameter instead of that from the JSON body.
 -->